A Brief History of the Lute,

 Click here to see a reconstruction of this type of lute.

 The French too seem to have developed their own version of the theorbo principle in the 17th century with a shorter extension than the Italian theorbo and usually with single stringing.
 These seem to have been made in two sizes, the smaller for playing solo music and the larger for continuo work.
 The smaller version “pour les pieces” was measured by Talbot and what seems to be exactly this sort of instrument has survived in Yale.
-Though now in a form converted to an angelique with some extra pegs and strings, it is substantially the small French theorbo and fits Talbot’s measurements remarkably closely.
-There are several paintings and drawings showing these French theorbos and they all seem to show them with a long lower pegbox opening with a carved pierced back to the pegbox.
-The upper pegbox is shown as off-set to the bass side and of a backward curving form unlike that of the Italian theorboes.
-This drawing by Watteau shows a large continuo instrument.
+Though now in a form converted to an angelique by the addition of extra pegs in the already long pegbox opening, it is substantially the small French theorbo and fits Talbot’s measurements remarkably closely.
+Though, sadly, the upper pegbox has been broken, enough remains to confirm the type.

 French theorbo by Watteau